gbeltzmo/halo_mass_correction/README.md

 Halo mass corrections based on Illustris, IllustrisTNG, and EAGLE from Beltz-Mohrmann et al. (2020).

+We ask that you please cite Beltz-Mohrmann, G. D. & Berlind, A. A., "The effect of baryonic physics on the abundance and concentration of halos", in prep. if you make use of this repository.

 The corrections are 7th order polynomials, and the coefficients are given in order from lowest to highest, i.e. h,g,f,e,d,c,b,a.

 The corrected DMO halo masses (in units of 10<sup>10</sup> h<sup>-1</sup> M<sub>&#9737;</sub>) are given by